rhyolight/numenta-web/packages/numenta.com/pages/resources/numenta-on-intelligence-podcast/episode-3-top-5-things-you-need-to-know-about-numenta.md

 ---
 author: Numenta
 description: New to Numenta?
-Bit of a beginner in brains?
+Bit of a beginner in brain theory?
 Then tune in to this 20 minute conversation with Numenta On Intelligence Podcast hosts Christy Maver and Matt Taylor.
 They break down the top 5 things you need to know about Numenta, including key resources to learn more and how you can get involved.
 date: 2018/08/28
 image: ../images/episode-3-top-5.png
 link: https://www.buzzsprout.com/188368/787021-new-to-numenta-top-5-things-you-need-to-know